6 Techniques for Verifying Competency

 Every person has at least one skill in which they excel.
 Competency software allows you to identify those people and pair them temporarily with others that have gaps in those same areas.
 Assigning task-based mentors allows individuals to quickly learn, apply, and practice in a safe and relevant environment.
 It helps develop reflection and one on one relationships.
 This builds strength as a team as it strengthens internal personal connections within and across departments.
 Mentoring provides feedback, instruction and development guidance in helping others excel in their career.

 There are clearly many benefits to the use of competence management software for employers and their workforce.
 It provides improved clarity and transparency among all staff.
 Additionally, there is a seamless personalization of learning in which individuals have a much better understanding of their own learning profiles.
-Organizations can achieve their business goals while helping its employees work to their full potential.
+Organizations can achieve their business goals while helping their employees work to their full potential.

 Utilizing a program that recognizes the interrelationships of all six of these techniques is important.
 People learn differently and for most organizations, people are a crucial asset.
 Therefore, a comprehensive program that efficiently improves employees is a smart move.

 At CABEM we understand the difficulties organizations face in managing and tracking credentials and employee performance.
-We created a competency management software to address these challenges.
+We created our competency management software to address these challenges.
 Our Competency Manager software can be used to manage employee competency as it tracks credentials, stores documents, sends automated alerts, and conducts training and assessments.
 Our system allows for all day-to-day learning, whether experiential, mentorship, or peer to peer, to be captured and documented formally within a software system.
 If you are ready to add the benefits of competency management to your business this year, click here to learn about our product or contact us.